 Business Loan Rates for Business Lines of Credit

 With a business line of credit, there is a wide variation in terms of how much you’ll pay in interest.
-On the low end, you could pay prime + 2.25%.
-Or your interest can cost as much as 90% with some lines of credit.
-The total interest you’ll pay largely depends on the creditworthiness of your business, the type of lender, and other specific factors regarding your business.
+As you can see from the table above, bank line of credit rates can be quite low.
+On the high end, interest can be 90%+ with some lines of credit.
+The total interest you’ll pay largely depends on the creditworthiness of your business and/or personal credit scores, the type of lender, and other specific factors regarding your business.

 Business Line of Credit: Compare the Best Options